Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Adaptive Algorithms with Jamming

-\begin{proof} Let $t_i$ denote the duration of phase~$i$ and $q_i$ be the number of old packets in the beginning of phase~$i$, for $i\ge 1$.
-We use the following two estimates to derive a recurrence for the numbers~$t_i$.
+\begin{proof} Let $T_i$ denote an upper bound on the duration of phase~$i$, for $i\ge 1$, where $T_1=\frac{n}{1-\lambda}$, as it consists of $n$ rounds possibly stretched by jamming.
+Let $Q_i$ be the number of old packets in the beginning of phase~$i$, for $i\ge 1$.
+We use the following two estimates to derive a recurrence for the numbers~$T_i$.
 One is

 which follows from the definition of old packets and the adversary of type $(\rho,\lambda,b)$.
 The other is